w.clusters: Clusters

 You can create an all-purpose cluster using the UI, CLI, or REST API.
 You can manually terminate and restart an all-purpose cluster.
 Multiple users can share such clusters to do collaborative interactive analysis.

-IMPORTANT: Databricks retains cluster configuration information for up to 200 all-purpose clusters terminated in the last 30 days and up to 30 job clusters recently terminated by the job scheduler.
+IMPORTANT: Databricks retains cluster configuration information for terminated clusters for 30 days.
 To keep an all-purpose cluster configuration even after it has been terminated for more than 30 days, an administrator can pin a cluster to the cluster list.

 change_owner(cluster_id: str, owner_username: str)